jayrambhia/jayrambhia.github.com/blog/_posts/2012-06-20-install-opencv-2-4-in-ubuntu-12-04-precise-pangolin.markdown

 Your OpenCV 2.4.* is installed and libraries are properly linked.
-If you don't have much experience with OpenCV, I would suggest you to go through this post. **http://jayrambhia.com/2012/05/08/beginning-opencv/**.
+If you don't have much experience with OpenCV, I would suggest you to go through this post.
+[Beginning OpenCV](/blog/beginning-opencv/).
 It shows how to make a script so that you don't need to add everything while compiling opencv codes.

 P.S.
 My Python port of George Nebehay's OpenTLD Version is almost ready.